Nested Sampling Methods: Introduction to Nested Sampling

 \paragraph*{Integration}

 Removing a point at iteration $i$ reduced the volume $V_{i}=(1-\frac{1}{N})^{i}$ by $\Delta V_{i}=V_{i}-V_{i-1}=(1-\frac{1}{N})^{i}\times\frac{1}{N}$.
 This can be envisioned as a shell of prior volume being peeled off.
 The ``level height'' for this integration contribution is just the likelihood of the dead point, $L_{i}$.
-The integral $Z$ is thus simply: $Z\approx\sum_{i}\Delta V_{i}\times L_{i}$, with an error estimate available.
+Accordingly, each dead point is assigned the unnormalised weight $\Delta V_{i}\times L_{i}$, and the integral $Z$ is simply: $Z\approx\sum_{i}\Delta V_{i}\times L_{i}$, with an error estimate available.
 The remaining live points at termination can also be included, with their likelihoods multiplied by the remaining volume distributed equally among them, $V_{i}/N$.
-For convenience, the weighted posterior samples can be resampled into a set of uniformly weighted posterior samples.
+The weighted dead points are approximate samples from the posterior, and can for convenience be resampled proportional to $\Delta V_{i}\times L_{i}$ into unweighted posterior samples.

 \paragraph*{Properties}